 Policies and procedures for administrative areas are examined and evaluated by the Office of Internal Audit to ensure established protocols are followed.
 Operational audits of Monmouth University’s administrative areas are conducted by the Office of Internal Audit which include, among other types of assessments, evaluations of workflow efficiencies, protection of personal financial information, and reviews of various operational controls in place in administrative areas.

-Regulatory audits are conducted routinely to ensure Monmouth University is in compliance with the Environmental Protection Agency, the NCAA, and other regulatory bodies.
+NCAA audits are conducted annually to ensure Monmouth University is in compliance with NCAA legislation.
 Additionally, ensuring the safeguarding of University assets, monitoring the efficient use of University resources, and evaluating the reliability of information received by the University are responsibilities of the Office of Internal Audit.

 The Office of Internal Audit adheres to the Standards for the Professional Practice of Internal Auditing issued by the Institute of Internal Auditors (IIA’s Standards), as well as the common practices recognized throughout the Association of College and University Auditors (ACUA).